ORF-4450/RobotLib/README.md

 These are the library classes created by the Olympia Robotics Federation (FRC Team 4450).
 This library is delivered via jar file for use in our robot control programs.
 ***************************************************************************************************************
-Version 1.7.1
+Version 1.8

 *	Minor adjustments to 1.7.0.
 *	Added Documentation.
+Javadoc is included in RobotLib.jar.
+*	Cleaned up project references.

 R Corn
-September 27, 2017
+November 1, 2017

 Version 1.7.0